sunface/rust-by-practice/solutions/generics-traits/trait-object.md

     let bird = hatch_a_bird(2);
     // this bird has forgotten how to swim, so below line will cause an error
     // bird.swim();
-    // but it can quak
+    // but it can quack
     assert_eq!(bird.quack(), "duck duck");

     let bird = hatch_a_bird(1);
     // this bird has forgotten how to fly, so below line will cause an error
     // bird.fly();
-    // but it can quak too
+    // but it can quack too
     assert_eq!(bird.quack(), "swan swan");

     println!("Success!")